AymanJabr/Endless-Platformer-Phaser/README.md

 ## Instructions

-You can play the game right now (by clicking here)[https:google.com]
+You can play the game right now [by clicking here](https://simple-platform-jumper.netlify.app/)

 Use the arrow keys to move around in the game, collect as many stars as possible while avoiding the bombs.